jmettraux/aac_magic/src/_descriptions_in.md

 All the creatures touched by the pole gain 1d3 + skill HPs.

-The pole does stabilize a Mortally Wounded Creature.
+The pole does stabilize a Mortally Wounded creature.

 ## White Pole